hnucamendi/codingCheatSheet/JavaScript/README.md

 Like in our example above, we used the `length` method to get the size of the array(number of values) there are many other methods that we can call on arrays to manipulate data in the array.

-We can always get the list of methods attatched to an array like so:
+We can always get the list of methods attached to an array like so:

 ```JavaScript
 console.log(Object.getOwnPropertyNames(Array));